-Because of our worldwide distribution, prices vary from country to country, for this reason this product is not sold online.
+Because of our worldwide distribution, prices vary from country to country, for this reason our JUMBO ROASTER is not sold online.
 Discounts and no interest payment plan available for Health Craft customers Call or text 1-813-390-1144

 The ONLY 5-Ply Induction compatible Roaster on the market.

 New from Health Craft.
 This Ultra Core™ Jumbo Roaster lets you cook like a professional.
 This all-purpose roaster, with its large dome cover, is ideal for cooking turkeys, holiday hams, and roast.
 5Ply can be used on top of the stove for making gravy, cooking, and roasting.
 For Gas, Electric and Induction. #CNTSROST/534/379

 It is made of the highest grade of T304 stainless steel with titanium to keep it beautiful, sanitary, and easy to clean.